openfort-xyz/openfort-csharp-unity/README.md

     {
         var openfort = new OpenfortClient("pk_test_XXXXXXX");
         if (openfort.LoadSessionKey() == null) { // Load player key from Player prefs
-            openfort.GenerateSessionKey();
-            // TODO: call the games server endpoint to authenticate user and create session in openfort with keyPair.PublicBase64
+            openfort.CreateSessionKey();
-            // To get public key use keyPair.PublicBase64 property openfort.SaveToPlayerPrefs(); // In case of the previous step success save the key
+            // To get session address use sessionKey.Address property openfort.SaveSessionKey();

-            var signature = openfort.SignMessage(message);
+            // After registering the session key, you can then use it like: var signature = openfort.SignMessage(message);
             openfort.SendSignatureSessionRequest(sessionId, signature);
         }